sigoden/dufs/README.md

 ```
 duf -a /@admin:pass@* -a /ui@designer:pass1 -A
 ```

-All files/folders are public to access/download.
-Account `admin:pass` can upload/delete/download any files/folders, Account `designer:pass1` can upload/delete/download files/folders in the `ui` folder.
+- All files/folders are public to access/download.
+- Account `admin:pass` can upload/delete/download any files/folders.
+- Account `designer:pass1` can upload/delete/download any files/folders in the `ui` folder.

-Download a file with auth
+Curl with auth:

 ```
-curl --digest -u designer:pass1 http://127.0.0.1:5000/dist/path-to-file
+curl --digest -u designer:pass1 http://127.0.0.1:5000/ui/path-to-file
 ```

 ## License